awslabs/aws-kubernetes-migration-factory/README.md

 For mac ```go build -o ./bin/mac/kmf``` since it was compiled on a mac machine.

-For more infor you may refer [cross-compiling made easy with Golang](https://opensource.com/article/21/1/go-cross-compiling) documentation
+For more information you may refer [cross-compiling made easy with Golang](https://opensource.com/article/21/1/go-cross-compiling) documentation

 2. Optional: Add the tool to your OS PATH